ISC-HEI/gdx2d/CONTRIBUTING.md

 - null safety (? ?: !! as?)
 - lateinit
 - No single line multiple declaration
-- No lateinit on non-nullable stuff (int, ...), can't   var miaou : Int  without = X
+- No lateinit on non-nullable stuff (int, ...)
+- can't define a class attribute  'var miaou : Int'  without ''= X'
-- No implicit conversions of numeric type (ex : no int to float), but you can do Float * Int
+- No implicit conversions of numeric type (ex : no int to float, no Byte to Int), but you can do Float * Int
 - Code written outside a class (ex: main) will be stored as static elements of a 'FileName'Kt class
 - Things are public by default
 - Can restrict the visibility of something to the project via 'internal'